 Sarah Engebretsen specializes in developing, implementing, and evaluating evidence-based programs for marginalized adolescent girls, with a particular interest in West Africa.
 She joined the Population Council in 2007.
 She is co-author of Girls on the Move: Adolescent Girls & Migration in the Developing World, a report that draws attention to a population of vulnerable adolescent girls who were previously overlooked.

 Prior to her work at the Council, Engebretsen conducted contraceptive research at the HIV Center for Clinical and Behavioral Studies.
-She is a member of the American Public Health Association and the Global Health Council.
+She is a member of the American Public Health Association, the Global Health Council, and the Coalition for Adolescent Girls.

 Engebretsen holds a master’s of public health from Columbia University’s Department of Population and Family Health, where she specialized in reproductive, adolescent, and child health.